 Any claim under this warranty should be initiated with the dealer who sold the heater, or with any other dealer handling the warrantor's products.
-If this is not practical, the owner should contact: State Water Heaters, 500 Tennessee Waltz Parkway; Ashland City, TN 37015.

 The warrantor will only honor replacement with identical or similar water heater or parts thereof which are manufactured or distributed by the warrantor.